-The ongoing COVID pandemic and its effect on the offshore oil and gas market, combined with sector uncertainty relating to regulatory changes by the new U.S. administration, suggests a year that will maintain the challenges of 2020.
+The ongoing COVID pandemic and its effect on the offshore oil and gas market, combined with sector uncertainty relating to regulatory changes by the new U.S. administration, suggests a year that will be more challenging than 2020.
 Our customers' spending levels currently remain low, providing even more challenges in a year in which three of our long-term Well Intervention contracts expire.